noahehall/theBookOfNoah/0current/databases/db_architectures.md

 ## terms

+- high scalability:
-- scale up/vertical: whatever you have now, but bigger
+  - scale up/vertical: whatever you have now, but optimized for multi-core, multi-cpu, and high capacity storage devices, usually on the fly
-- scale out/horizontal: whatever you have now, but duplicated
+  - scale out/horizontal: whatever you have now, but more of it; usually on the fly
-- high availability:
+- high availability: low latency and remain highly accesible even in the event of hardware/system/network failures
+- high performance: run as close to the hardware as possible to deliver low and consistent latency with very high throughput
+- low maintenance: incluse ease-of-use features, e.g. automated capabilities & processes without the neeed for high technical expertise
 - fault tolerance:
 - cap theorem: any distributed data store can only provide 2 of three guarantees: consistency, availability, and partition tolerance; since every DB is susciptible to partition failure, its really a choice between consistency and availability
 - consistency: every read receives the most recent write/error